-When most people think of booking travels for a “beach trip,” they traditionally think of destinations located along the coast.
-What many people don’t realize is there are a plethora of hidden beaches across the U.S. that aren’t necessarily oceanic–but still just as beautiful.
-Here are 15 of the best beaches across the U.S.–with no ocean in sight.
+When most people think of booking travel for a “beach trip,” they traditionally think of destinations located along the coast.
+Many people don’t realize that there are many underrated beaches across the U.S. that aren’t necessarily oceanic, but still just as beautiful.
+Here are more than a dozen of the best lake beaches across the United States, with no ocean in sight.

 Top Picks for You

 Kings Beach, Lake Tahoe

 Kings Beach is a favorite with visitors and locals alike, boasting 979 feet of beautiful lakefront area along the north shore of .
 It’s a day-use-only area that offers visitors a wide, sandy beach and picnic tables to relax.
 This beach was named after the card shark “Joe King,” who won the town nearly a century before poker had a cable TV following.
 From the expansive beach area, visitors can admire panoramic lake views of the mountains in the distance (which may even be snowcapped, depending on the time of year!) and enjoy outdoor live music in the summer.
 The Kings Beach area is lined with a range of boutique shops and lively restaurants to explore off the sands and can be a great central location to set as a home base for a day in North Tahoe.

 North Carolina’s White Lake has long been known as a popular summer lake resort home to triathlon competitions and various water sports, including boating, fishing, and swimming.
 Boasting crystal clear waters and white sands, this destination has been growing and moving toward becoming a year-round spot to relax, with an increasing number of places to spend the night and extend the vacation.
 In addition to spending time on the water or sitting on the sand, visitors can check out the White Lake Multi-use Trail, a paved path traveling around a section of the lake for running, walking, and biking.